vvmspace/chrome-extension-template/readme.md

 ## Google Chrome extension examples you can find in branches under rc

-Or just fork me on github.
+Or just fork me on github: https://github.com/vvmspace/chrome-extension-template